 The presidential usages of Sunnylands have varied over the years: Barack Obama famously hosted China’s president and other world leaders there; George H.W.
 Bush held a state dinner for Japan’s prime minister on the premises; Ronald Reagan signed the precursor to NAFTA on site; and Richard Nixon found refuge in the Annenbergs' A. Quincy Jones-designed pad following his pardon.

-With the retreat’s on-going reputation as the “Camp David of the West” and this month’s presidential inauguration, the question here in the Coachella Valley is: When will President Joe Biden swing by Sunnylands?
+With the retreat’s on-going reputation as the “Camp David of the West” and January’s presidential inauguration, the question here in the Coachella Valley is: When will President Joe Biden swing by Sunnylands?

 WHITE HOUSE PHOTO